cburyta/pouroverllc-website/_posts/2019/2019-05-24-aws-lambda-invocation.md

 Remember, this socket timeout is not the lambda timeout.
 Rather, it's how long the `aws-sdk` waits for the invocation to finish.

-This applies only to Syncronous methods (`--type RequestResponse`) since when using Asyncronous methods the `aws-sdk` will not wait for the lambda to finish.
+This applies only to Synchronous methods (`--type RequestResponse`) since when using Asynchronous methods the `aws-sdk` will not wait for the lambda to finish.

 ---